Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 ---
 layout: post
-title: Civo Cloud Kubernetes KUBE100
+title: Civo Kubernetes KUBE100
-description: What I have been up to on Civo Cloud's managed k3s service
+description: What I have been up to on Civo's managed k3s service
 date: 07-01-2020
 image: civo-card.png
-image_alt: civo cloud kube100 stickers
+image_alt: civo kube100 stickers
 ---

 ![civo-sticers](/images/civo-card.png)

 # The World's First Managed K3s

-When Civo Cloud announced they were looking for Beta testers for their new managed Kubernetes offering I obviously jumped at the chance.
+When Civo announced they were looking for Beta testers for their new managed Kubernetes offering I obviously jumped at the chance.
 Free compute - never turn that down!
 (Thanks Civo)

 #### KUBE100

 Civo have been running a beta for their offering, it's called KUBE100, you can request to join [here](https://www.civo.com/kube100)

-Its been great so far, there have been a few teething problems.
+It's been great so far, there have been a few teething problems.
 They have all been resolved well, that's the point of a Beta, and Civo have been managing the process really well through a community slack group that you get access to when you are accepted for the beta.